deusdat/migrantverde/README.md

 When running a full migration, you need to provide credentials that can create a database.
 From our use root is a good option.

+The library does not directly download a copy of the ArangoDB Java driver.
+Please get the latest driver from Arango's site.
+Include it in the -cp argument as above.

+## Using the library
+The library is not yet in a central Maven repository.
+You can download the latest version in the release directory of this repo.
+You can also build it from scratch using Maven.